cryptomkt/cryptomkt-go/README.md

 ## API Calls Examples

-here we include some API calls examples
+Here we include some API calls examples

 ### Public endpoints

+Responses from client methods are pointers to its structures.

 **Listing available markets**